gdm413229/swwmgz_m/README.md

 This thing makes you impervious to pretty much everything excluding the Ynykron Artifact.

-You're fucking invincible for a total of 90 seconds, cannot be toggled.
+You're fucking invincible for a total of 90 seconds.

 ### Hammerspace Embiggener, replaces Backpack, Bag of Holding, Porkalator